binchoi/habit-racer/README.md

 * Implemented the Race class and its Repository
 * Experimented with Test-driven development by creating the unit tests before implementing the APIs for the Race Entity class
 * Basic API for Race class constructed
+* Start a new race button and basic UI created
+* Changed URI naming to better conform with RESTful architecture principles

 ## Next steps
 * Spring OAuth2 token system implementation